Antarctica - The 7th Continent

 Our team are busy putting together a description of this hotel for you.

 Please come back soon for information about some of the facilities available at this hotel.

 Just You have made every effort to ensure the accuracy of the hotel images provided on this website and images of room types displayed may vary to those offered on your tour.
 Therefore due to the possibility of inadvertent errors we do not guarantee their accuracy.
-Hotels are subject to change and will be confirmed in your final documents.
+Hotels, airlines used and flight times are subject to change and will be confirmed in your final documents.

 Dates and Prices